dnachron/open-ancestry-dna/README.md

-# DNAChron Open-Source Resources for Human Y-Chromosome Analysis
+# DNAChron Open-Source Resources for Human Ancestry Analysis

-Welcome to the DNAChron open-source repository dedicated to human Y-chromosome analysis.
-This project provides a suite of resources designed to facilitate the processing and analysis of Y-chromosome data.
+Welcome to the DNAChron open-source repository dedicated to human ancestry analysis.

 ## Repository Contents